 Aboriginal people make up approximately 13 per cent of the population.
 There are many sites of cultural significance including the Brewarrina Fish Traps, Mt Grenfell, Willandra Lakes World Heritage Area, Lake Victoria, Mt Hope and Mutawintji Historic Site.
 There are 16 current Aboriginal language groups identified.
 Aboriginal people are passionate about environmental health and many are successful primary producers.

 Rainfall is low and highly variable – summer dominant in the north and winter dominant in the south.
-Annual rainfall is highest towards the north-east and lowest to the west, averaging 500 mm at Collarenebri to 250 mm in Broken Hill.
+Annual rainfall is highest towards the north-east and lowest to the west, with an average annual rainfall at Brewarrina of 412 mm to 250 mm in Broken Hill.
 Drought is a major part of the climatic cycle in the Western region.

 Grazing (sheep, cattle, goats), dryland agriculture (cereals in the southern Mallee), irrigated agriculture (cotton, horticulture and viticulture), mining, tourism and nature conservation are the main land uses within the Western region.